Sayaw Sa Bangko by Audioboss via Wikimedia cc

 Singkil originates from the Maranao tribes in Mindanao and translates to “getting a leg or foot entangled in an object” or “to entangle the feet with disturbing objects such as vines or anything in your path.”
 It was originally performed by a solo female dancer accompanied by the beating of bamboo poles.

 The lead dancer is typically propped by a fan or scarf as she graciously in and out of the crisscrossed bamboo poles.
-According to stories, Singkil was based on Darangen, a pre-Islamic Maranao interpretation of the ancient Hindu Indian epic Ramayana, and was traditionally danced by maidens who wish to attract suitors.
+According to stories, Singkil was based on Darangen, a pre-Islamic Maranao interpretation of the ancient Hindu Indian epic Ramayana, and was traditionally danced by maidens who wished to attract suitors.

 12. La Jota Moncadeña